nhsbsa/nhsbsa-asc-tfrs-design-history/app/posts/processing/2024-11-26-complete-id-cv-check.md

 >**We believe that** having a status on users
 >**Will be a useful feature for** BSA staff
 >**As** they will understand if the user has successfully registered or is still awaiting acceptance of the invitation.

+#### States of invited and not registered SRO
+Needed a state of if the SRO hasn't yet accepted the invite.
+- Thought of hiding the tab as there would never be any content in here, but that would mean only one tab, and we would have to make a design to have a single tab view which is more tech work also.
+So kept claims in.
+- Because we now have the list of the SRO, and a state of being invited, we decided to bring in the functionality of changing the SRO invited, by bringing out that functionality from register a org journey to the org view.

 ## How we tested our ideas and what we found
 - We tested the org view with CCS agents and processors week commencing 5th January 2025.